gkcs/paropkar/README.md

 The model package contains classes to map database entities to java objects.

-Database to be used: Cassandra
+Database used for transactions and request processing: MySQL Database to be used for analytics: Cassandra